Pseudomonadota

 Pseudomonadota (synonym "Proteobacteria") is a major phylum of gram-negative bacteria.
-They include pathogenic and free-living (non-parasitic) genera.
-The phylum comprises six classes Acidithiobacillia, Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Hydrogenophilia, and Zetaproteobacteria.
-The Pseudomonadota are widely diverse, with differences in morphology, metabolic processes, relevance to humans, and ecological influence.
+They include both pathogenic and free-living (non-parasitic) genera.
+The phylum comprises six classes: Acidithiobacillia, Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Hydrogenophilia, and Zetaproteobacteria.
+Pseudomonadota are very diverse, with differences in morphology, metabolic processes, relevance to humans, and ecological influence.

 Classification

 American microbiologist Carl Woese established this grouping in 1987, calling it informally the "purple bacteria and their relatives".
-The group was later formally named the 'Proteobacteria' after the Greek god Proteus, who was known to assume many forms.
-In 2021 the International Committee on Systematics of Prokaryotes designated the synonym Pseudomonadota, and renamed many other prokaryotic phyla as well.
-This renaming of several prokaryote phyla in 2021, including Pseudomonadota, remains controversial among microbiologists, many of whom continue to use the earlier name Proteobacteria, of long standing in the literature.
-The phylum Pseudomonadota encompasses classes Acidithiobacillia, Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Hydrogenophilia, and Zetaproteobacteria.
+The group was later formally named Proteobacteria after the Greek god Proteus, who was known to assume many forms.
+In 2021, the International Committee on Systematics of Prokaryotes designated the synonym Pseudomonadota as part of a move to rename several phyla.
+This renaming remains controversial among microbiologists, many of whom continue to use the name Proteobacteria, which has a lot of precedent in the literature.
 The phylum includes a wide variety of pathogenic genera, such as Escherichia, Salmonella, Vibrio, Yersinia, Legionella, and many others.
 Others are free-living (non-parasitic) and include many of the bacteria responsible for nitrogen fixation.

 Previously, the Pseudomonadota phylum included two additional classes, namely Deltaproteobacteria and Oligoflexia.
-However, further investigation into the phylogeny of these taxa through genomic marker analysis demonstrated their separation from the Pseudomonadota phylum.
-Deltaproteobacteria has been identified as a diverse taxonomic unit, leading to a proposal for its reclassification into distinct phyla: Desulfobacterota (encompassing Thermodesulfobacteria), Myxococcota, and Bdellovibrionota (comprising Oligoflexia).
+However, further investigation into the phylogeny of these taxa through genomic marker analysis indicated their separation from the Pseudomonadota phylum.
+Deltaproteobacteria has been identified as a diverse taxonomic unit, leading to a proposal for its reclassification into distinct phyla: Desulfobacterota, Myxococcota, and Bdellovibrionota.

 The class Epsilonproteobacteria was additionally identified within the Pseudomonadota phylum.
 This class is characterized by its significance as chemolithotrophic primary producers and its metabolic prowess in deep-sea hydrothermal vent ecosystems.
 Noteworthy pathogenic genera within this class include Campylobacter, Helicobacter, and Arcobacter.
 Analysis of phylogenetic tree topology and genetic markers revealed the direct divergence of Epsilonproteobacteria from the Pseudomonadota phylum.
 Limited outgroup data and low bootstrap values support these discoveries.
 Despite further investigations, consensus has not been reached regarding the monophyletic nature of Epsilonproteobacteria within Proteobacteria, prompting researchers to propose its taxonomic separation from the phylum.
 The proposed reclassification of the name Epsilonproteobacteria is Epsilonbacteraeota, later revised to Campylobacterota in 2018.